 Also, investing through socially responsible investment companies ensures that your money is going toward engagement with corporations about human rights and other important issues.
 Along with Trillium, Calvert Investments and Domini Social Investments support the Accord and are using their economic clout to urge companies to sign on.

-Urge clothing companies to donate to the Rana Plaza Arrangement trust fund for victims of the factory collapse.
-A list of publicly disclosed donors, including a handful of garment brands, is available on
+Right now, you can urge clothing companies to the Rana Plaza Arrangement trust fund for victims of the factory collapse.
+A list of publicly disclosed donors, including a handful of garment brands, is available on the site.